Have you ever purchased something on an impulse, simply because of a blinking “Only 1 remaining” text next to the “Buy Now” button?

 Nordstrom makes it obvious when you browse their site.
 You really can’t miss the fact that there are only 2 remaining dresses:

-This tactic is popular in the hotel industry as well.
+This tactic is popular in the hospitality industry as well.
 Booking loves to remind users that only 1 or 2 rooms remain for a specific location.

 In the above screenshot, there are two examples of hotels running out of available rooms for a selected time period (scarcity!).
 But I’ve highlighted the second one for a reason.

-Not only does Booking make it obvious that this room is in demand, but it reduces the friction for me to book it since I can cancel it later without paying anything.
+Not only does Booking make it obvious that this room is in demand, but it reduces the friction for me to book it, since I can cancel it later without losing any money.
 If I like this room, I can jump on the occasion, literally risk-free.
 Nice job, Booking.

 Bonus: Did you notice the “members-only” deal they’re taunting me with?
 This is another use of scarcity.
 Because only members get to access these deals, they are perceived as more valuable.

 5. Launch-limited edition items

 Limited-edition items are the cream of the crop when it comes to scarcity.
 Not only is there a limited supply, but they’ll NEVER come back.

 This makes these items much more valuable.
 The cost of NOT buying?
 You’ll never have access to this specific item again.

 They don’t just add a “limited edition” sticker on these pieces and leave it at that.
 The copy on this page makes it obvious that these items are: